earchibald/textspace-mud/_bmad/_config/issue-workflow.md

 ## Overview

-Structured workflow for handling GitHub issues from analysis through resolution, ensuring quality implementation and stakeholder approval.
+Structured workflow for handling GitHub issues from analysis through resolution.
+The key principle: **implement after planning UNLESS the user explicitly restricts it.**

 ## Workflow Steps